-In 2019, the Bank recorded an average of 1 card per every 4 customers.
+In 2020, the Bank recorded an average of 1 card for every 4 customers.

-Risk management
+Risk Management

-The Bank having already implemented its Risk Management System on the basis of the 3 Lines of Defence Model consolidated in 2017 the processes associated with its control functions - Risk, Compliance and Internal Audit -, as well as the interaction and coordination between these areas in order to ensure adequacy, strengthening and operation of the Bank's internal control system, seeking to mitigate the risks according to the complexity of the business.
+The Bank having already implemented its Risk Management System on the basis of the 3 Lines of defence model consolidated in 2017 the processes associated with its control functions- Risk, Compliance and Internal Audit, as well as the interaction and coordination between these areas in order to ensure adequacy, strengthening and operation of the Bank's internal control system, seeking to mitigate the risks according to the complexity of the business.